That-Dev-Girl-Sites/talks.jhalabi.com/gutenberg/slides.md

 # But...

-* Our theme code is pretty spaghetti
+* Old theme code is pretty spaghetti
-* We did just launch new D7 themes, but....
+* Launched new D7 themes in 2016, but....
 * D7 end of life is coming!

 ---